tungs/timecut/README.md

   --left=20 --top=40 --right=6 --bottom=30 \
   --duration=20
 ```
-Opens https://tungs.github.io/truchet-tiles-original/#autoplay=true&switchStyle=random with the appropriate fragment url (note the quotes in the url and selector are necessary because of the `#` and `&`).
+Opens https://tungs.github.io/truchet-tiles-original/#autoplay=true&switchStyle=random (note the quotes in the url and selector are necessary because of the `#` and `&`).
 Crops each frame to the `#container` element, with an additional crop of 20px, 40px, 6px, and 30px for the left, top, right, and bottom, respectively.
 Captures frames for 20 virtual seconds at 60fps to `video.mp4` in the current working directory.

 ### <a name="cli-options" href="#cli-options">#</a> Command Line *options*
 * <a name="cli-options-output" href="#cli-options-output">#</a> Output: `-O`, `--output` *name*